GreborB/rustbot/README.md

 ## Configuration

-1. Start your Rust server and enable RCON
+1. Start your Rust server and ensure Rust+ is enabled
 2. In-game, open the console and type `client.connect` to get your pairing code
-3. The bot will use this code to connect to your server
+3. The bot will use this code to connect to your server via the Rust+ protocol

 ## Running on VM